clayball/Dissembling-Ferret/README.md

 This work was inspired by the following papers.

-[1] Craig H. Rowland: Covert Channels in the TCP/IP Protocol Suite (1997)
+[1] Rowland, Craig H.: Covert Channels in the TCP/IP Protocol Suite (1997)

   http://ojphi.org/ojs/index.php/fm/article/view/528/449